aridjayarecipes/cutesrecipes.web.app/content/post/2369-recipe-of-speedy-black-beans-puerto-rican-style.md

 - "Put Oil in pan to cover the bottom."
 - "Get those Onions in!
 Make sure they get brown!"
 - "Cook the Olives for 1min"
-- "Put the Sofrito in, & stir.
-Let the Onions, & Olives simmer for 30sec."
+- "Put the Sofrito in, &amp; stir.
+Let the Onions, &amp; Olives simmer for 30sec."
-- "Put the Black Beans in, & stir.
+- "Put the Black Beans in, &amp; stir.
 Let it simmer for 5min with the fire on Medium."
 categories:
 - Recipe
 tags: